smart-data-models/incubated/WaterNetworkManagement/Simulation/Simulation/doc/spec.md

     -   Attribute type: `Property`.Number
     -   Mandatory

--   `modifiedInputNetworkParameter` : Description of a modification applied to the network for the simulation
+-   `inputParameter` : Description of the set of modifications to be applied to the network for the simulation
-    -   `modificationTargetURI`: A sub-property.
-    -   `modificationTargetProperty`:A sub-property.
-    -   `modificationTargetValue`: A sub-property.
+    -   water attribute: A sub-property.
+A water attribute issued from the [Water managemement network model](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/tree/master).
+It follows fully this data model and it could be a property or a relationship .
+It is the attribute that will be modified by the simulation.
+    -   `targetURI`:A sub-Relationship of the water attribute.
+It presents the target water node or link that will handle the modification.
     -   Optional

--   `modificationTargetProperty` : Name of the property modified in simulation.
-A sub-property of the Property `modifiedInputNetworkParameter`
-    -   Attribute type: `Property`.Text
-    -   Mandatory

--   `modificationTargetValue` : New value applied to the modified network property in the simulation.
-A sub-property of the Property `modifiedInputNetworkParameter`
-    -   Mandatory

 ### Simulation Entity Relationships